nurulazealia/G2_PROJECT/README.md

 Make sure to pull this repo everytime you want to work on it to avoid any conflicts.
 If any conflicts arise, please let others know as well.

+Update: i used SQLAlchemy for the database.
+Please install it to your local repo by: pip install flask-sqlalchemy

 Regards,
 Aze from G2